gityssh/Atmega328p--Digital-clock/README.md

 ### General Description-
 It's a Digital-clock, can be connected via Bluetooth to mobile phone for updating time, setting alarm, update buzzer volume, update buzzer tune, set brightness, set time format, go to sleep mode, etc. all this can be done via our phone- Bluetooth text based app. and all this can be done using on board buttons too.
 It can live up to 48 hours depending on usage and brightness.

 The goal was to learn, thats why i haven't used abstract libraries like-tm1637.h , eeprom.h , Bluetooth.h.
-Instead i made custom libraries which is programed by directly adding values in mcu registers.
+Instead I made custom libraries which are programed by directly adding values in mcu registers.
 Doing this allowed me to understand atmega328p internally.

 ### Technical Description-
 It has three layers: